First League of the Republika Srpska

-The First League of the Republika Srpska (Prva liga Republike Srpske / Прва лига Републике Српске) is a football league in Republika Srpska, Bosnia and Herzegovina.
+The First League of the Republika Srpska (Prva liga Republike Srpske; Prva liga Republike Srpske; Прва лига Републике Српске) is a football league in Republika Srpska, Bosnia and Herzegovina.
 Together with the First League of the Federation of Bosnia and Herzegovina, it forms the second level of football in Bosnia and Herzegovina.

 The league champion is promoted to the Premier League of Bosnia and Herzegovina.
 Relegated teams fall to the Second League of the Republika Srpska.

 History

 Separate and second tier league

 Since there were three different football championships in the country, organized on ethnic principles, the "First League of the Republika Srpska" was the top flight in the Republika Srpska before 2002.
 However, the champions of this League were not recognized by UEFA.
 In 2002, the top clubs from the Republika Srpska joined the Premier League of Bosnia and Herzegovina and the First League was kept as one of two second level divisions.
 It is still run by the Football Association of Republika Srpska, and has ended its boycott of Bosnian football on a federal level.